Dino Aldeguer

-Dino Aldeguer (born November 28, 1975) is a Filipino former basketball player.
+Fernando "Dino" Aldeguer III (born November 28, 1975) is a Filipino former basketball player.

 Playing career

 La Salle

 Aldeguer played for De La Salle Green Archers under Jong Uichico, then under Franz Pumaren (1998 to 1999).
 He won a championship in 1998 and 1999 with Ren-ren Ritualo, Mon Jose, and future San Juan Mayor Francis Zamora.

 His notable performance when he shot a three pointer that send the 1999 finals game 3 into overtime.

 Professional

 Aldeguer played for Alaska Aces under Tim Cone.
 He also played for Negros Slashers in MBA and won a championship.

 Personal life

 Aldeguer stopped playing professionally to work in a construction company.
 He plays squash as a pastime.
 Aldeguer is the younger brother of Philippine trade secretary Cristina Aldeguer-Roque and the brother-in-law of former Coca-Cola Tigers coach and Parañaque councilor Binky Favis.
+His son, Andres Aldeguer, is a footballer who plays for the Philippines national under-23 team.